openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-osAccount-sys.md

 removeOsAccount(localId: number): Promise&lt;void&gt;

-Removes an OS account.
+Removes a system account.
 This API uses a promise to return the result.

 **System API**: This is a system API.